bytedance/primus/README.md

 ## Building Primus

 Primus is built using [Apache Maven](https://maven.apache.org/).
-To build Spark and its example programs, run:
+To build Primus and its example programs, run:

 ```bash
 mvn -DskipTests clean package